 The Bonds will be secured by an irrevocable and first lien (but not necessarily an exclusive first lien) on the Pledged Revenues (as hereinafter defined).
-"Pledged Revenues" means the revenues derived from the first one-eighth of one percent County Gross Receipts Tax enacted pursuant to County Ordinance No. 1983-7, as amended by Ordinance No. 1991-4, the third one-eighth of one percent County Gross Receipts Tax enacted pursuant to County Ordinance No. 1987-6, as amended by the ordinance authorizing the issuance and sale of the Bonds, and the one-sixteenth of one percent County Gross Receipts Tax enacted pursuant to County Ordinance No. 2005-7, each of which County Gross Receipts Tax is imposed on persons engaging in business in the County pursuant to Section 7-20E-9 NMSA 1978, and which revenues are remitted to the County monthly by the New Mexico Department of Taxation and Revenue pursuant to Section 7-1-6.13 NMSA 1978, and which remittances currently equal five-sixteenths of one percent (0.3125%) of the taxable gross receipts reported by persons engaging in business in the County; and which include the distribution to the County made pursuant to Section 7-1-6.46 NMSA 1978, which revenues are reduced pursuant to the deductions under Sections 7-9-92 and 7-9-93, NMSA 1978; provided that additional amounts of such gross receipts tax revenues or other equivalent funds remitted to the County under applicable laws of the State shall be included as revenues pledged pursuant to the Bond Ordinance; and provided further that the County intends that Section 4-62-6(C) NMSA 1978 applies expressly to the amount of revenues pledged pursuant to the Bond Ordinance.
+"Pledged Revenues" means the County-Only Water Project Allocation (i.e. 37.5%) of the revenues of the County Capital Outlay Gross Receipts Tax imposed on persons engaging in business in the County pursuant to Section 7-20E-21 NMSA 1978 and County Ordinance No. 2002-5, which revenues are remitted to the County monthly by the New Mexico Department of Taxation and Revenue pursuant to Section 7-1-6.13 NMSA 1978, and which remittances currently equal one-fourth of one percent (0.250%) of the taxable gross receipts reported by persons engaging in business in the County.